Dan Swanö: Career

 Swanö has also released a solo progressive death metal album entitled Moontower, on which he plays all instruments (guitar, bass, drums, keyboard) as well as providing all the vocal work.

 In July 2007, he auditioned to be lead singer for the Israeli project Amaseffer but lost the part to Mats Levén.

 During 2009, Swanö re-activated Odyssey, this time performing all instruments by himself.
 Swanö recorded seven of his all-time favourite songs which was released in November 2010 on the album Reinventing the Past, together with the three 1999 tracks as a bonus on Vic Records.
 His brother Dag played guest lead guitar on the song "Gypsy", a Uriah Heep cover.

 In 2013, Swanö released with his new project Witherscape the full studio album The Inheritance, with Ragnar Widerberg as co-member, and the collaboration of, amongst other guest musicians, Novembers Doom's founder Paul Kuhr.
 It was followed a year after by the EP The New Tomorrow.
 In 2016, the full studio album The Northern Sanctuary was released, via Century Media Records like its predecessors, featuring once again Paul Kuhr.

 Swanö has a diverse vocal register, encompassing many styles, which include death growls; clean, melodic singing with a warm tone; dark gothic vocals; and thrash shouting.

 As a peculiarity, he is a left-handed guitarist, but plays on right-handed guitars without reversing the strings.

 In December 2020 Swanö was a guest on episode 8 of the podcast "Wir und ELANE", hosted by members of the German band Elane.
 He spoke about several band experiences, the creation process of the first Nightingale album and the project which was called "Second Sky".

 Unisound Studio

 Unisound Studio (also Unisound Recordings or Gorysound Studio) is a recording studio owned and operated by Dan Swanö.
 It used to be in Finspång, Sweden, but was closed down in around 2001 because of his family.
 The studio was later relocated into Swanö's home in Örebro.

 Family and work

-Despite the large amount of releases to his name, Swanö up until recently worked full-time in a music store (Musikbörsen) in Örebro, near his home in Sweden, rarely doing live performances with any of his bands.
+Despite the large amount of releases to his name, Swanö worked full-time in a music store (Musikbörsen) in Örebro, near his home in Sweden, rarely doing live performances with any of his bands.
 He has an older brother, Dag, who plays guitars and keyboards in Nightingale, formerly under the name of "Tom Nouga".